-Rupert founded the firm in 2009 - to find and place the world's best business orientated sustainability leaders in positions of maximum impact.
+Rupert founded the firm in 2009 - to help accelerate the transition to a sustainable economy by finding and placing the world's best business-orientated sustainability leaders in positions of maximum impact.

 Rupert graduated from the University of Cambridge highest in his class (top first), winning the University Bronowski Prize in Natural Sciences in 1992.
 He trained on Wall Street and subsequently returned to the United States in 1998 as a Fulbright Scholar, researching responsible business and the psychology of altruism.